top of page

 ABOUT ALEMAYA FARM

 Welcome to Alemaya Farm, where the serene beauty of Capay Valley, Yolo County, California, serves as the backdrop for our agricultural haven.
-Situated just 100 miles north of vibrant San Francisco and a scenic 60 miles west of the bustling city of Sacramento, our 73-acre sanctuary is dedicated to the cultivation of a bountiful array of vegetables, fruits, and grains across 35 acres.
+Situated just 100 miles north of vibrant San Francisco and a scenic 60 miles west of the bustling city of Sacramento, our 73-acre sanctuary is dedicated to cultivating a bountiful array of vegetables, fruits, and grains across 35 acres.

 At Alemaya Farm, we've embraced a biology-centered approach to farming that harmonizes with the natural world.
 Our unwavering commitment to sustainability leads us to avoid chemicals that lack certification from the esteemed OMRI (Organic Materials Review Institute).
 Moreover, we diligently source our seeds from Certified Organic suppliers, ensuring access to a diverse range of open-pollinated and hybrid varieties.
 It's important to note that we steadfastly steer clear of anything associated with Genetically Modified Organisms (GMOs).